Cast (band): 2010–present: Reunion

-Due to Tyson's touring commitments with Robert Plant to promote the latter's latest album Carry Fire (which includes several songs co-written by Tyson), he was unable to participate in Cast's U.K. shows from late November to mid-December 2017.
+Due to Tyson's touring commitments with Robert Plant to promote the latter's latest album Carry Fire (which includes several songs co-written by Tyson), he was unable to participate in Cast's UK shows from late November to mid-December 2017.
 In his absence, Lewis switched from bass to lead guitar, and filling in on bass was Martyn Campbell, best known as a member of The Lightning Seeds and a close friend of O'Neill's who had toured together with the drummer as part of Kealer's backing band.
 Campbell had also played bass on Power's debut solo album Happening for Love and on Richard Ashcroft albums.
 After fulfilling his duties with Robert Plant, Tyson returned to Cast halfway through their tour, in which they were the opening act for Shed Seven.

-On 2 May 2018, Cast announced the November release of the compilation Singles 1995-2017, coinciding with a month-long, 13-date Greatest Hits Tour across the U.K. from 23 November to 22 December.
+On 2 May 2018, Cast announced the November release of the compilation Singles 1995-2017, coinciding with a month-long, 13-date Greatest Hits Tour across the UK from 23 November to 22 December.

+On 30 January 2020, Cast announced that they would be embarking on a UK tour that October to mark the 25th anniversary of their debut album All Change.
+The tour was postponed to April–May 2021 due to the COVID-19 pandemic, but finally went ahead after being rescheduled yet again to January and February 2022.

+Meanwhile, John Power spent 2021 writing a new album that he described as "may well be Cast's last ever album".
+Produced by Youth with work concluding in 2023, the band recorded the album as a three-piece of Power, Liam Tyson and Keith O'Neill, with Power playing bass on an album for the first time since he was in The La's.

+Following the completion of the album, John Power embarked on an October–November 2023 UK solo tour in which he performed a couple of songs from the new record, and on 28 October Cast released the title track and first single from their album Love Is the Call that Power described as feeling like "a missing link" between his time in The La's and Cast's debut album All Change.
+Second single "Love You Like I Do" followed on 5 December along with the confirmation of a 16 February 2024 release date for the album Love Is the Call, a February UK in-store tour and a March UK headlining tour.
+Cast were also confirmed as a support act for Liam Gallagher's June 2024 tour of UK and Ireland to commemorate the 30th anniversary of his former band Oasis' debut album Definitely Maybe.
+"Faraway", the third single from Love Is the Call, was released on 5 January 2024.